customerio/fairway/README.markdown

 ##### Listen for messages

-If a message is sent in the middle of the forest, and no one is listening, did it make a sound?
+If a message is sent in the middle of the forest, and no one is listening, was it ever really sent?

 You can listen for messages that are delivered by driver by subscribing to message topics: